davigamer987/gsi-building-guide/README.md

-# Guide For Porting Roms to gsi
+# Guide For Building Roms for gsi